python/devguide/developer-workflow/extension-modules.rst

    static struct PyModuleDef foomodule = {
        PyModuleDef_HEAD_INIT,
-       .m_name = "_foo",                  // name to use in 'import' statements
-       .m_doc = "some doc",               // or NULL if not needed .m_size = sizeof(foomodule_state),
+       .m_name = "fastfoo",               // name to use in 'import' statements .m_doc = "some doc",               // or NULL if not needed .m_size = sizeof(foomodule_state),
        .m_methods = foomodule_methods,